clean-css/clean-css/README.md

 * `advanced` - set to false to disable advanced optimizations - selector & property merging, reduction, etc.
 * `aggressiveMerging` - set to false to disable aggressive merging of properties.
+* `beautify` - formats output CSS by using indentation and one rule or property per line.
 * `benchmark` - turns on benchmarking mode measuring time spent on cleaning up (run `npm run bench` to see example)
 * `compatibility` - enables compatibility mode, see [below for more examples](#how-to-set-a-compatibility-mode)
 * `inliner` - a hash of options for `@import` inliner, see [test/protocol-imports-test.js](https://github.com/jakubpawlowicz/clean-css/blob/master/test/protocol-imports-test.js#L372) for examples, or [this comment](https://github.com/jakubpawlowicz/clean-css/issues/612#issuecomment-119594185) for a proxy use case.